toextendmylimits/Meta_Coding/behaviour_questions/common-questions.md

 - Tell me about a project you were on that grew in scope and timeline in an unexpected way
   Order book rebuild - add a few new functionality mid market match

+## Growing Continuously
+- Tell me about a time that a peer or manager gave you specific, actionable feedback for improvement.
+  Work on auction platform - feedback to improve communication
+  Orderbook rebuild - automated test were neglected

+- Describe a time when you had to quickly learn something new and complex in order to ramp up for a project or solve a problem

+- Tell me a specific example of how a new skill set you grew in recent years help you improve - What is a current area of improvement or development for you?
+-
+- How did you build your knowledge of the tech details in this space?
+  Read books, watch video tutorials, talk with people who has the knowledge

+- Tell me about a specific skill set you develop after observing peers or mentors leveraging such skills.
+  Presentation skills

+- Describe a specific example that demonstrates how you balanced your own prof development with the day to day demands of your role
+  Went through some online courses about domain knowledge - financial markets